Introduction to Web Content Filtering and Security

 After you make Web content filtering changes, OpenDNS recommends that you clear the local DNS cache to ensure that new settings are made effective.
 To do this, see Clearing the DNS Cache.

 Web content filtering can be applied to networks in several ways, each of which are explained in the following topics:

 OpenDNS solutions such as FamilyShield use preconfigured Web content filtering and blocking that is not adjustable.
 OpenDNS’s preconfigured solutions provide easy-to-implement protection for networks where manual configuration is not desired.
 To use a preconfigured OpenDNS solution, set your DNS parameters to the appropriate IP address.

-For example, FamilyShield uses the IP addresses 22.214.171.124 and 126.96.36.199.
-Configuring these DNS servers on your network automatically protects end-users from websites that contain adult material and blocks websites that support phishing attacks or spread the Conficker botnet.
+For example, FamilyShield uses the IP addresses 188.8.131.52 and 184.108.40.206.
+Configuring these DNS servers on your network automatically protects end-users from websites that contain adult material and blocks websites that support phishing attacks or spread the Conficker Command and Control Callback.